 For this month’s Crafty Destash challenge I decided to make plant picks.
 But not just any plant picks.
 A bouquet of flowers.
 Perfect for Mother’s Day because mothers deserve flowers.
-I will show you how to make a flower bouquet for Mother’s Day.'What crafty creations could you make today from YOUR craft stash?! #CraftRoomDestashChallenge'Click To Tweet
+I will show you how to make a flower bouquet for Mother’s Day or for any day.'What crafty creations could you make today from YOUR craft stash?! #CraftRoomDestashChallenge'Click To Tweet

 The first thing to do is gather up your knitting needles of different sizes.
 They can be double pointed or single pointed.